toomuchvoltage/SauRay/vkQuake2/README.md

 ```

 ## Player feeding
 We need to feed player geom and vantage points based on both current and historical data in ``SV_Frame ()`` in ``sv_main.c``.
-The heavy lifting of actual projection work happens inside SauRay(TM).
+The heavy lifting of actual projection work happens inside SauRay<sup>TM</sup>.
 Following that we need to kick off the visibility tests.

-If you'd like high ping players to be allowed with SauRay's laggy player support, type ``cvar_highping_allowed 1`` on the server's console.
+If you'd like high ping players to be allowed with SauRay<sup>TM</sup>'s laggy player support, type ``cvar_highping_allowed 1`` on the server's console.
 The threshold is currently set at pings >128ms.
 Please note that this is not preferred for competitive matches and is to only allow lagging players in a non-critical context due to its additional leakage to suppress popping.
 Best to be combined with fake high-latency detection mechanisms such as comparing successive client hop latencies retrived from a ``tracert``.
 ```
 	...